ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms after 10am.
 Mostly sunny.
 High near 92, with temperatures falling to around 88 in the
          afternoon.
 Heat index values as high as 105.
-South southwest wind 3 to 8 mph.
+South southwest wind around 8 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">